CommissarMa/Context-Aware_Crowd_Counting-pytorch/README.md

 &emsp;1.
 Modify the root path in "test.py" according to your dataset position.
 &emsp;2.
 Run test.py for calculate MAE of test images or just show an estimated density-map.
 # Other notes
+we got MSE=69.02 at the 797 epoch which is worse than the result in paper.
+Can anyone get the result in paper, please inform me.
+Thank you!